pat270/liferay-frontend-guidelines/css/clay_css_2_recipes/03_text_input.md

 }
 ```

-Clay CSS doesn't provide any variables for setting the hover state.
-We can leverage the mixin [clay-form-control-variant](https://github.com/liferay/clay/blob/0568f0a1ffb82b0bc85321b10cb32ff5f68e2cc1/packages/clay-css/src/scss/mixins/_forms.scss#L83) to declare our styles.
+Clay CSS does not provide any variables for setting the hover state.
+We can leverage the Sass mixin [clay-form-control-variant](https://github.com/liferay/clay/blob/0568f0a1ffb82b0bc85321b10cb32ff5f68e2cc1/packages/clay-css/src/scss/mixins/_forms.scss#L83) to declare our styles.
 This will make it easier to redeclare focus and disabled states because the hover styles will win due to specificity.

 We can name the variable `$input`.

 _/src/css/\_clay_variables.scss_